• Skip to primary navigation

 5. Bake in preheated oven for 8-10 minutes or until the edges are barely beginning to turn golden.
 Remove from oven and allow cookies to cool 5-10 minutes on baking sheet.
 Transfer to cooling rack.

-cream cheese and butter1
+cream cheese and butter

-scoop of powder sugar3
+scoop of powder sugar

 1. In a large mixing bowl, add cream cheese and butter.